 There is no cure for DLB at present; however some treatments can be used to improve symptoms.

 Anti-psychotic drugs

-Anti-psychotic drugs are regularly used for the treatment of restlessness, aggression and psychiatric symptoms common in people with dementia.
+Anti-psychotic drugs are, at times, prescribed for the treatment of restlessness, challenging behaviour and psychiatric symptoms that can be experienced by people who live with dementia.